gustavotoral/helpdesk-portfolio/active-directory/README.md

 ![AD DS Installation](../screenshots/ad-installation.png)

-Installed the AD DS role through Server Manager and promoted the server to a Domain Controller for the `lab.local` forest.
+Installed the AD DS role through Server Manager and promoted the server to a Domain Controller for the `guslab.local` forest.

 ---